 Gregory S. McNeal

-His articles have been published by or are forthcoming in the Georgetown Law Journal, the Texas Law Review, the George Washington Law Review, the Northwestern University Law Review Colloquy, the Washington & Lee Law Review, and the Harvard Journal of Law & Public Policy among others.
+His articles have been published by the Georgetown Law Journal, the Texas Law Review, the George Washington Law Review, the Northwestern University Law Review Colloquy, the Washington & Lee Law Review, and the Harvard Journal of Law & Public Policy among others.

-Dr. McNeal has testified before Congress and state legislatures about the legal and policy issues associated with drones and has aided state legislators, cities, municipalities, and executive branch officials in drafting legislation and ordinances related to drones.
-He served on the Federal Aviation Administration's Micro Unmanned Aircraft Systems Aviation Rulemaking Committee, and on the Federal Aviation Administration's UAS Registration Task Force, Aviation Rulemaking Committee.
-He serves as Chair of the Consumer Technology Association's Industry Standards Working Group on Unmanned Aircraft Systems (R6 WG 23) and as a voting member of the ASTM technical committee creating scientific standards to govern unmanned aircraft and their operation.
+Dr. McNeal has on multiple occasions testified before Congress and state legislatures about the legal and policy issues associated with emerging technology and has aided state legislators, cities, municipalities, and executive branch officials in drafting legislation and public policies related to technological advances.
+Dr. McNeal is the co-founder of AirMap, a multinational aerospace technology company and has served on the Federal Aviation Administration's Micro Unmanned Aircraft Systems Aviation Rulemaking Committee, the Federal Aviation Administration's UAS Registration Task Force, Aviation Rulemaking Committee, and the FAA's Remote Identification and Tracking Aviation Rulemaking Committee.

 - Ph.D., Pennsylvania State University